Hyperhook/katas/katas/ants.md

 ## Rules

 - The code **must** be tested, do it for the ants.
+- The ant starts in the center of the grid.
 - The grid must be shown after every step so we can observe it.
 - We must be able to stop the code after `x` iterations.